SillyFreak/typst-alexandria/src/lib.typ

 /// ```typ
 /// #bibliographyx(
 ///   "bibliography.bib",
+///   prefix: "x-",
 ///   title: "Bibliography",
 ///   full: true,
 ///   style: "ieee",
 /// )
 /// ```
 ///
-/// This function is based on @@load-bibliography(), @@get-bibliography(), and
+/// This convenience function calls @@load-bibliography(), @@get-bibliography(), and
-/// @@render-bibliography() and simply reproduces the rendering of the built-in bibliography without
+/// @@render-bibliography() to reproduce the behavior of the built-in ```typc bibliography()```
-/// modification.
+/// call.
 ///
 /// -> content
 #let bibliographyx(
+  /// the path(s) to the bibliography file(s), which is passed to the `read` function
-  /// The path to or binary file contents of the bibliography file(s).
+  /// registered via @@alexandria(), or its binary contents if no `read` function provided.
   /// -> string | bytes | array
   path,
-  /// The prefix for which reference labels should be provided and citations should be processed.
+  /// the prefix for which the bibliography is generated.
   /// -> string | auto
   prefix: auto,
-  /// The title of the bibliography.
+  /// the title of the bibliography.
 Note that `auto` is currently not supported.
   /// -> none | content | auto
   title: auto,
-  /// Whether to render the full bibliography or only the references that are used in the document.
+  /// whether to render all bibliographical entries from `path` or only the ones
+  /// cited in the document.
   /// -> boolean
   full: false,
-  /// The style of the bibliography.
+  /// the style of the bibliography.
+Either a #link("https://typst.app/docs/reference/model/bibliography/#parameters-style")[built-in style],
+  /// a path to a CSL file passed to `read` registered via @@alexandria(), or its binary
+  /// contents.
   /// -> string | bytes
   style: "ieee",
 ) = {